Taking the wraps off RHI for homeowners: an air source heat pump.

 *NOTE: Increased tariffs for biomass, air source heat pumps and ground source heat pumps came into effect on 20 September 2017 under the revised scheme.
 All entrants to the scheme since 14 December 2016 will automatically receive the increased tariff levels.

 Payments for new entrants will be capped to a heat demand limit depending on the technology.
-See Changes to Domestic RHI scheme in 2017.
+See Changes to Domestic RHI scheme in 2017 and 2018.

 Tariff payments are made quarterly and adjusted annually in line with the Retail Price Index.
 Payments for heat pumps and biomass are calculated according to the deemed heat demand of the property based on its Energy Performance Certificate (EPC), whereas for solar thermal they depend on the estimated output of the system based on its MCS performance data.